UK royals absorb shock of revealing Harry, Meghan interview - WTMJ

 Associated Press

-Meghan told Winfrey that at one point “I just didn’t want to be alive anymore” and had uncontrollable suicidal thoughts.
-She said she sought help through the palace’s human resources department, but was told there was nothing they could do.
+Meghan told Winfrey that at one point “I just didn’t want to be alive anymore.”
+She said she sought help through the palace’s human resources department but was told there was nothing it could do.

 Meghan, 39, admitted that she was naive at the start of her relationship with Harry and unprepared for the strictures of royal life.

-The former television star, who identifies as biracial, described that when she was pregnant with son Archie, there were “concerns and conversations about how dark his skin might be when he’s born.”

 Harry confirmed the conversation, saying: “I was a bit shocked.”
-He said he would not reveal who made the comment.
+He said he would not reveal who made the comment, though Winfrey said he told her it was not either of his grandparents, Queen Elizabeth II or her husband, Prince Philip.

-The pair, known as the Duke and Duchess of Sussex, announced they were quitting royal duties last year, citing what they said were the unbearable intrusions and racist attitudes of the British media.
-That split became official earlier this year, and the interview was widely seen as their first opportunity to explain their decision.
+Harry and Meghan, known as the Duke and Duchess of Sussex, announced they were quitting royal duties last year, citing what they said were the unbearable intrusions and racist attitudes of the British media, and moved to North America.
+That split became official this year, and the interview was widely seen as their first opportunity to explain their decision.

+In a clip released Monday that was not broadcast the night before, Harry reiterated that racism was “a large part” of the reason the couple left Britain — and he blamed the “toxic” British tabloid press.

+“The U.K. is not bigoted,” he said.
+“The U.K. press is bigoted, specifically the tabloids.”

 The implications for the interview — which was broadcast Sunday night in the United States and will air in Britain on Monday night — are only beginning to be understood.
 Emily Nash, royal editor at Hello!
 Magazine, said the revelations had left her and many other viewers “shell-shocked.”